lanleft/lanleft.github.io/_posts/blog/2021-03-25-elliptic-curve-cryptography.md

 ## **The Goal**

+I code my application in C language, but in the blog I will explain ECC in Python language to skip bignum part.

-In this post, I explain how I apply ECC algorithm on secure transmission channel from server to client.
+I explain how I apply ECC algorithm on secure transmission channel from server to client.
 I used *Elliptic Curve Diffie-Hellman* (**ECDH**) key exchange to generate keys for *Advanced Encryption Standard* (**AES**).
 That key used to encrypt the data exchanged between the client and the server.

 In addition,  use of  *Elliptic Curve Digital Signature Algorithm* (**ECDSA**) as a authentication mechanism.